bifurcation/expect-ct/draft-stark-expect-ct.md

 ### Noting an Expect-CT Host - Storage Model

-The "effective Expect-CT date" of an Expect-CT Host is the time that the UA observed a valid Expect-CT header for the host.
+The "effective Expect-CT date" of a Known Expect-CT Host is the time that the UA observed a valid Expect-CT header for the host.
 The "effective expiration date" of a Known Expect-CT Host is the effective Expect-CT date plus the max-age.
 An Expect-CT Host is "expired" if the effective expiration date refers to a date in